 - Sandeep Regmi, 2014, Medical Resident, wearable computing for clinical decision support

-- Adam Raby, 2014, MS Student, Thesis Advisor, wearable computing for clinical decision support
+- Adam Raby, 2014, MS Student, Research Advisor, wearable computing for clinical decision support

 Current Research Projects

 Knowledge Representation and Reasoning with Big Data - We are developing new methods for knowledge representation and reasoning that are optimized for very large clinical repositories, and which can be correlated with genomic and environmental data.
-Our clinical focus is on coronary artery disease, diabetes, lower respiratory disease, certain cancers, addiction, and mental illness.
+Our clinical focus is on coronary artery disease, diabetes, lower respiratory disease, rheumatoid arthritis, certain cancers, chronic pain, addiction, and mental illness.
 This work will lead to new approaches to quantify clinical risk and enable clinical decision support.
 It can be applied to disease prediction, critical event prediction, and treatment efficacy.
 We are currently working with a large clinical repository with data on more than 20 million patients from roughly 150 medical centers and 800 outpatient clinics that contains over one billion patient encounters with associated vital sign, laboratory, radiology, health screening, and pharmacy data.

 Patient Safety and Quality Measures in Emergency Medicine - Patient safety is one of the nation's most important health care challenges.
 The widely-cited report by the Institute of Medicine estimates that as many as 44,000 to 98,000 people die in U.S. hospitals each year as the result of lapses in patient safety.
 This is especially important in the emergency department, where health care teams are challenged to rapidly diagnose and treat multiple patients, some of whom present with potentially life-threatening illness.
 Safety events can be difficult to measure, in part, because identification often depends on self-reporting, and also because we tend to discover only those events that result in significant harm to patients.
 We are therefore developing new computational methods to identify patient safety events that are based on semantic analysis and situational awareness, and which can be used by health care teams for computationally-enabled clinical decision support.
 We are also conducting research in the nature of clinical expertise in decision-making by individuals and by health care teams, to assist with the development of new approaches for computational systems.